- Program Goals

 - Encourage collaboration and a friendly space for kids and parents to interact

-- Offer a program that fits a variety of ages and needs
+- Offer a program that fits a variety of ages, needs, and abilities

 - Attendance: 35